Skip to main content Accessibility information

 Teaching Excellence Framework 2023 - Gold Award

 Make a difference to the lives of young children.
 Learn how to support child development and education and gain a Level 6 Early Years qualification.
-BA (Hons) Early Childhood prepares you for a career working with young children in many sectors including education and health. *Please note this course is open for direct transfers onto the second or third years only, no first year applications will be accepted*
+BA (Hons) Early Childhood prepares you for a career working with young children in many sectors including education and health. *Please note this course is open for year 3 entry for September 2025 intake only*

 Teacher with young students in classroom